• Skip to primary navigation

 Upcycled Sweater Ideas

-1. DIY felt rugs – you can make gorgeous felt rugs that look like artwork that belongs on the wall rather than the floor.
+1. DIY felt rugs – you can make gorgeous felt rugs that look like artwork that belongs on the wall rather than on the floor.

-3. Patchwork blankets – sew old sweater scraps into a lovely warm soft blanket.
+3. Patchwork blankets – sew old sweater scraps into a lovely warm, soft blanket.

 4. Felted flowers and succulent gardens for some fun home decor.